M.Ed. Psychology of Education

 Hayes, N., O’Toole, L., & Halpenny, A. M. (2017).
 Introducing Bronfenbrenner: A guide for practitioners and students in early years education.
 London: Routledge.

 Considering that this course is largely based around the thinking of Urie Bronfenbrenner, this is a great start to understanding Bronfenbrenner and how his theory can be applied to education.
-Whilst Nóirín leads on our Module 2 (The Individual in the Family Context), Leah and Ann Marie also contribute to the module.
+Whilst Nóirín leads on our Module 2 (The Individual in the Family Context), Leah and Ann Marie have also contributed to the module.
 This is a lovely book to get started with when thinking about how we can “put the individual into context” – i.e., exploring a bio-ecological perspective of human development.

 In Trinity College Dublin, this book can be located at: Lecky Lower (372.21 R7;1).